-Nine Sisters Botanicals is now offering peer support for those in mental health, addiction, trauma, or grief recovery.
+Nine Sisters Botanicals is now offering peer support for those in mental health, trauma, or grief recovery, as well as for family members of those experiencing addiction or mental health challenges.
 This service is offered by donation.

 *Suggested donation $20-30/hr, no one turned away for lack of funds.
 Open to trades.*

 (*Definitions drawn from Cultivating a New Life Through Community Connections, by Fumiyo Nishimoto)